wonkatin/intro-to-sequelize/README.md

 ## Make your own table
 Repeat this entire project in a new folder, with the goal of creating a new table.
 It should store data on whatever you'd like.
-1. Choose what table you want to make, Decide on 3 columns for it (not including id, createdAt, and updatedAt), and choose their data types.
+1. Choose what table you want to make.
+Decide on 3 columns for it (not including id, createdAt, and updatedAt), and choose their data types.
 Make an ERD for this table.
 1. Make a new folder outside this lab and `cd` into it.
 You don't have to turn this folder in, it's just for you to practice.
 But run `git init` just to stay in shape!
 1. `npm init` in that folder, and note what gets created.
 1. `npm install sequelize`, and `npm install pg`.
 Check your package.json to confirm the new dependencies, and note the node_modules folder.